 We love animals at our house!
 For a few years, my husband and I fostered dogs for a local animal shelter – until our work schedules got in the way.
 In that time, we also adopted 3 amazing dogs.
-And, over the years, we’ve experienced a lot of pricey pet medical issues, including having to feed them expensive, yet necessary, prescription pet food.
+And, over the years, we’ve had a lot of pricey pet medical issues, including having to feed them expensive prescription pet food.

-Decide Where to Buy Your Prescription Pet Food
+Decide Where to Buy the Prescription Pet Food

-I use coupons in pretty much all parts of my spending life.
-I was excited to discover that, on the pet food manufacturer’s website, there were coupons for my dog’s prescription diet food!
+I use coupons a lot.
+So I was excited to find that, on the pet food manufacturer’s website, there were coupons for my dog’s prescription diet food!
 And they were pretty high value too.
-Now, I make sure to look on the manufacturer’s site for prescription pet food coupons before I head out to my vet’s office.
+Now, I make sure to look on the manufacturer’s site for prescription pet food coupons before I head to my vet’s office.

 Ask Your Vet About Home Cooked Pet Food Options

 Animal nutrition is a science.
-This is important to note before you start cooking your newly found pet food recipe at home.
-This means that you should seek professional guidance before starting.
+This is important to note before you start cooking your new pet food recipe at home.
+You should get professional guidance before starting.
 Speak with your veterinarian.
-They may be able to help you create home cooked pet food recipes that are nutritionally balanced and address your pet’s special diet needs.
+They may be able to help you create home cooked pet food recipes that are nutritionally balanced and address your pet’s specific diet needs.

 If your veterinarian is unable to help you, ask if there is (or search for) a local animal nutritionist you could consult.
 A good place to start your search is at this site for the American College of Veterinary Nutrition.
 This specialist should have formal veterinary training in animal nutrition.
 While there may be a charge for this type of specialized service, you could save money in the long run by cooking for your cat or dog at home.